orangenetworkfoundation/ONF-WP/README.md

     *   Save and close `.env`.

 4.  **Launch!**
+    *   **Line Endings Note (Important for `onf-wp-entrypoint.sh`):** If you are on Windows, ensure the `onf-wp-entrypoint.sh` file uses LF (Unix-style) line endings, not CRLF (Windows-style).
+Most text editors (like VS Code) allow you to change this.
+Incorrect line endings can cause the PHP container to fail to start due to shell script errors.
+If you cloned the repository using Git on Windows, your Git client should ideally be configured to handle this automatically for `.sh` files (e.g., `core.autocrlf input` or by checking out with LF line endings).
     *   **Clean Start:** Ensure no old `wp-config.php` or WordPress core files exist in this folder if you previously ran ONF-WP here.
 Only `.env` (that you created), `docker-compose.yml`, `wp-config-onf-sample.php`, and `onf-wp-entrypoint.sh` should be present initially (besides `README`/`LICENSE`, `.env.example`, `.gitignore` and `.git` if cloned).
     *   Make sure you are inside your project folder (`my-onf-site`) in your terminal.
     *   Run: